nicmitchell/cibus-aurelius/README.md

 This project was created as a simple way for me to catalog the things I like cooking and to present a menu to visitors.

 ## Features
-Uses React, React Bootstrap, Redux, Firebase data, storage, and authorization
+Uses React, React Router, React Bootstrap, Redux, Firebase data, storage, and authorization

 ## Installation/Configuration
 - `npm install`